-With over 20 certified models (withouth considering the 4 air powered ATEX certified industrial cleaners, AIREX range) Delfin can provide the right solution, not only in terms of safety, but also performance and sizing compared to the specific application.
+With over 20 certified models (not mentioning the 4 air powered ATEX certified industrial cleaners of the AIREX range) Delfin can provide the right solution, not only in terms of safety, but also performance and sizing compared to the specific applications with ATEX approval.

 All of Delfin's ATEX vacuum cleaners have the following features:

-- Antistatic filters certified in Class M as standard (efficiency 1 Micron)
+- Antistatic filters certified in Class M as standard (1 Micron efficiency)

-- Antistatic filters certified in Class M plus Class H 14 cartridge filters (HEPA or absolute) as standard for ATEX vacuum cleaners in Zone 21.
+- Antistatic filters certified in Class M, plus Class H filters (HEPA or absolute) as standard for ATEX vacuum cleaners in Zone 21.

-- Total constrcution in stainless steel AISI 304 or 316 (as standard for the AIREX range)
+- Totally built in AISI 304 or 316 stainless steel (as standard for the AIREX range)

 - ATEX certified electrical components

-- Safety cap for cleaning the filters in safety, without dispersion of dust into the environment
+- Safety cap for the safe cleaning of filters, avoiding any dispersion of dust in the environment

-In addition to mobile ATEX vacuum cleaners Delfin has been providing ATEX centralized vacuum systems certified for industries in the food sector (mills, factories, bakeries, etc..), Chemicals and pharmaceuticals (central vacuum cleaning systems have been implemented in industries throughout the world).
+In addition to mobile ATEX vacuum cleaners, Delfin has also been providing ATEX centralized vacuum systems certified for industries in the food sector (mills, factories, bakeries, etc..) and both for the chemical and pharmaceutical fields (central vacuum cleaning systems have been implemented in industries throughout the world).

 In the end, should you need an ATEX vacuum cleaner for the cleaning of labs or production lines, rather than designing a centralized vacuum system for an entire factory.

 Our technicians will help you to choose the correct ATEX certified vacuum cleaner for your business.